allpix-squared/allpix-squared/doc/usermanual/06_models/04_trapping.md

 specified separately from the formula can contain units which will be interpreted automatically.

 {
-    { % alert title = "Note" color = "info" % }}
+    { % alert title = "Note" color = "info" % }
+}
-Both fluence and temperature are not inherently available in the custom trapping model, but need to be provided as additional parameters as described above.
+Both fluence and temperature are not inherently available in the custom trapping model,
-{
+    but need to be provided as additional parameters as described above.{
-    { % / alert % }}
+    { % / alert % }
+}

 The following configuration parameters replicate the [Ljubljana model](#ljubljana) using a custom trapping model.